-What lessons from the Makelangelo carry over to 3D printing?
-What lessons do not?
+What lessons from the Makelangelo carry over to 3D printing or other robots?

 - A drawing from the Makelangelo is like one layer of a 3D print.
 Stacking many drawings on top of each other is what builds a 3D shape.